- What Is Hypoglycemia in Pregnancy?

 - If you have been prescribed insulin, remember to take the right doses at the right time.

 Hypoglycemia can occur during your pregnancy for various reasons, even if it’s skipping a single meal.
-If you notice any symptoms of hypoglycemia as described in this article, please consult with your doctor so they can accurately diagnose and prescribe treatment for the condition.
+If you notice any symptoms of hypoglycemia as described in this article, please consult with your doctor so he/she can accurately diagnose and prescribe treatment for the condition.
 You can also check with your doctor if you need to know how to lower blood sugar during pregnancy in case you have hyperglycemia.

 Also Read: Progesterone Levels during Pregnancy